Great Engineering Resume Samples That Actually Work

 Highlighting Education and Certifications

-Your educational background and certifications play a significant role in your engineering resume.
+Your educational background and certifications play a significant role in great engineering resumes.
 Include:

 Your college degree(s)